 The image from the camera to VAIO is obtained in YUV format and white balance, and then converted into HSV format.
 In order to detect objects by extracting colors, the images in YUV and HSV are binarized using upper and lower thresholds and the two images are conjugated logically.
-This method and an illumination-invariant color space method improve robustness and accuracy of the color extractions in various lighting conditions [2, 3].
+This method and an illumination-invariant color space method improve robustness and accuracy of the color extractions in various lighting conditions.
 Furthermore we are trying to find a ball with its shape.
-Firstly, robot creates a binary image which displayed color of the field (green color) from the acquired image as shown in Fig 3.(a).
-Secondly, robot reverses this image and labels each object which is in this binary image.
-Thirdly, robot calculates peround each object and compares this.
-Peround F is ratio of square the circle to circumference.
+Firstly, robot creates a binary image which displayed color of the field (green color) and ball (orange color) from the acquired in Fig 3(a), (b).
+Secondly robot labels each object in this binary image and calculates the center of gravity and circumference, square measure.
+Thirdly, robot searches pixel under the center of gravity of orange object in green binary image.
+Finally, a ball is recognized relation of pixel position and center of gravity as shown in Fig 3(c).